sitemule/ILEastic/README.md

 ![](image.png)

-The idea is that you deploy your (open source of cause) RPG packages at NPM so the RPG community can benefit from each others work.
+The idea is that you deploy your (open source of course) RPG packages at NPM so the RPG community can benefit from each others work.
 The NPM ecosystem is the same for Node.JS and ILEastic.